A log resolution for the theta divisor of a hyperelliptic curve: Bertram's blowup construction

-We formulate an additional definition which ensures that the exceptional divisors in the final blowup $\bl_{n+1}(X)$ form a simple normal crossing divisor.
-We are going to refer to these conditions as the \emph{NCD conditions}. \begin{definition} Let $\{ f_i: X_i \to X\}_{i=0}^n$ be a chain of smooth centers.
+We formulate an additional definition, which is not in \cite{Bertram92} and ensures that the exceptional divisors in the final blowup $\bl_{n+1}(X)$ form a simple normal crossing divisor. \begin{definition} Let $\{ f_i: X_i \to X\}_{i=0}^n$ be a chain of smooth centers.
 We define divisors